gridscale/terraform-provider-gridscale/website/docs/r/postgres.html.md

 page_title: "gridscale: gridscale_postgresql"
 sidebar_current: "docs-gridscale-resource-postgresql"
 description: |-
-  Manage a postgreSQL service in gridscale.
+  Manage a PostgreSQL service in gridscale.
 ---

 # gridscale_postgresql

-Provides a postgreSQL resource.
-This can be used to create, modify, and delete postgreSQL instances.
+Provides a PostgreSQL resource.
+This can be used to create, modify, and delete PostgreSQL instances.

 ## Example

-The following example shows how one might use this resource to add a postgreSQL service to gridscale:
+The following example shows how one might use this resource to add a PostgreSQL service to gridscale:

 ```terraform
 resource "gridscale_postgresql" "terra-postgres-test" {